America's stance on elephant trophies? It's complicated

 How we got here

 In November, when word leaked out that the Trump administration was preparing to reverse the ban, conservationists sounded alarms.
-Among them: Wayne Pacelle, president and CEO of the US Humane Society, who argued that elephant hunting is "just thrill killing, bragging rights, trophies for a threatened species, the largest land animal in the world."
+Among them: Wayne Pacelle, president and CEO of the Humane Society of the United States, who argued that elephant hunting is "just thrill killing, bragging rights, trophies for a threatened species, the largest land animal in the world."
 Pacella said "shooting an elephant is like shooting a parked car.
 I mean there's no sport in it either."

 But a November statement from the US Fish and Wildlife Service disagreed, saying in part, "legal, well-regulated sport hunting as part of a sound management program can benefit the conservation of certain species by providing incentives to local communities to conserve the species and by putting much-needed revenue back into conservation."